MConverter/mconverter-blog/articles/cancel-premium.md

 ---
 title: How to cancel your MConverter subscription
-description: Simple guide for unsubscribing from MConverter Plus and Pro.
+description: Simple guide for unsubscribing from MConverter Plus, Pro, and Max.
 You'll learn how to stop your subscription from automatically renewing.
 image: mconverter_premium.webp
 image_alt: MConverter Premium badge
 date_added: 2022-07-04
-date_updated: 2025-03-23
+date_updated: 2025-09-16
 categories:
   - help
 aside_cards: